nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 </div>

-### Add group feature
+### Add Group feature

-The `add group` feature allows users to create new groups, as well as specify students to be added to the group to be created.
+The `addgroup` feature allows users to create new groups, as well as specify students to be added to the group to be created.

 #### How the `AddGroupCommand` works:
 1. The user specifies the group name, as well as a list of names and/or IDs of the students to be added into the group.